AdaptiveCpp/AdaptiveCpp/doc/install-vulkan.md

 example as push constants, or via a uniform buffer.

-See clspv doc on [OpenCL-C restrictions](https://github.com/google/clspv/blob/main/docs/OpenCLCOnVulkan.md#opencl-c-restrictions) for inherited restrictions, such as no double precision floating point support.
+See clspv doc on [OpenCL-C restrictions](https://github.com/google/clspv/blob/main/docs/OpenCLCOnVulkan.md#opencl-c-restrictions) for inherited restrictions, such as the assumption of no aliasing.

 #### Physical Addressing